joe-antognini/joe-antognini.github.io/_posts/2017-05-06-mass-transfer-modes.md

 Roche lobe?
 Since this material is no longer bound to the original star it is clear that mass will be lost from the original star and it is likely that the secondary will accrete some or all of the matter.
 But over what timescale will this mass transfer take place?
-This is the queston addressed in Section 3.3 of the wonderfully thorough book [Evolutionary Processes in Binary and Multiple Stars][2] by Peter Eggleton.
+This is the question addressed in Section 3.3 of the wonderfully thorough book [Evolutionary Processes in Binary and Multiple Stars][2] by Peter Eggleton.
 Although the detailed answer to this question is quite involved, the qualitative picture is